palantir/docker-compose-rule/README.md

 }
 ```

-The entrypoint method `waitingForService(String container, SingleServiceHealthCheck check[, Duration timeout])` will make sure the healthcheck passes for that container before the tests start.
+The entrypoint method `waitingForService(String container, HealthCheck<Container> check[, Duration timeout])` will make sure the healthcheck passes for that container before the tests start.
 The entrypoint method `waitingForServices(List<String> containers, HealthCheck<List<Container>> check[, Duration timeout])` will make sure the healthcheck passes for the cluster of containers before the tests start.
+The entrypoint method `waitingForHostNetworkedPort(int portNumber, HealthCheck<DockerPort> check[, Duration timeout])` will make sure the healthcheck passes for a particular host networked port.

 We provide 2 default healthChecks in the HealthChecks class: